-I’m always looking to create home decor on a budget and when I have left-overs from furniture projects, it becomes a challenge to use up all the scraps I have laying around.
+I’m always looking to create home decor on a budget, and when I have left-overs from furniture projects, it becomes a challenge to use up all the scraps I have lying around.
 Today I’m sharing with you how to create a reclaimed wood wreath frame that you can use to display home decor on your wall.